eas5/eas5/README.md

-- 👋 Hi, I’m Elvys Soares, or @eas5
+- 👋 Hi, I’m Elvys!
-- 👀 I’m interested in test automation with JUnit
+- 👀 I’m interested in test automation with JUnit.
-- 🌱 As a PhD student at the Informatics Center (CIn) of Federal University of Perbambuco (UFPE) - Brazil, I’m currently researching about test smells, theis effects on automated tests and strategies to mitigate or eliminate them.
+- 🌱 As a PhD student, I’m currently researching about test smells, theis effects on automated tests and strategies to mitigate or eliminate them.
 - 💞️ I’m looking to collaborate on projects with automated test suites, where I can assess developers opinions about automatic test cases design and implementation.
 - 📫 You're welcome to reach me at eas5@cin.ufpe.br